Mary Beale: The business of painting

-The key for a female to become a successful professional painter was to earn a good reputation.
 Mary's father, an amateur artist, funded her general education may have including courses in painting and drawing.
 It could be easy to misconstrue strangers entering a woman's home for a business transaction as something that would portray the woman in an impure light.
 Once Mary did start painting for money in the 1670s, she carefully picked whom she would paint, and used the praise of her circle of friends to build a good reputation as a painter.
 Some of these people included Queen Henrietta Maria and John Tillotson, a clergyman from St James' Church, a close friend of Mary Beale who eventually became the Archbishop of Canterbury.
-It may be due to Mary's father, John, who was a rector, or her close connection to Tillotson that kept the clergymen of St James' as consistent customers.{original research} Mary's connection to Tillotson as well as her strong Puritan marriage to Charles worked in her favour in building up her good reputation.
+It may be due to Mary's father, John, who was a rector, or her close connection to Tillotson that kept the clergymen of St James' as consistent customers.
+Mary's connection to Tillotson as well as her strong Puritan marriage to Charles worked in her favour in building up her good reputation.
 Mary Beale typically charged five pounds for a painting of a head and ten pounds for half of a body for oil paintings.
 She made about two hundred pounds a year and gave ten per cent of her earnings to charity.
 This income was enough to support her family, and she did so.
-Needless to say, it is truly remarkable that Mary Beale was responsible for being the breadwinner of the family.
+Wasle and Jeffree consider it truly remarkable that Mary Beale was responsible for being the breadwinner of the family.
 By 1681 Mary's commissions were beginning to diminish.

 In 1681, Mary Beale took on two students, Keaty Trioche and Mr. More, who worked with her in the studio.
 In 1691, Sarah Curtis from Yorkshire became another student of Mary's.
 Sarah had similar behaviours and dispositions as Mary.